anyasinclair/anyasinclair/README.md

 ## Hi there 👋

+I'm Anya.
+I have been a Business Analyst for the last ten years, largely working in the ERP space and have now pivoted a little and am on track to complete a Diploma in Data Analytics through Mission Ready in October this year.

+This is a repository to showcase my skills, share projects I have done and track my progress in Data Analytics.

 <!--
 **anyasinclair/anyasinclair** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.